TRomoser/record-keeper/README.md

 ![Splash Screen](https://i.imgur.com/Kdz5SRK.png)

 Users can view their inventory, at a glance, and see pertinent details.
-They can also click the details page to see more the details of the record.
+They can also click the details page to see more the details of their record.

 ![Inventory Page](https://i.imgur.com/G9yjdhg.png)